Copilot Interim Standard and Update

 Purpose: To provide an update and interim standard until the official standard is published.

 Scope: The intended audience for the update is MUHC workforce members and the interim standards apply to all MUHC workforce members.
+This article provides guidance for Health Academic units; School of Medicine, School of Nursing and College of Health Sciences.

 Detailed Information